 As we gathered around the well, he taught us about the Kingdom of God.
 And he told us we could be part of that Kingdom, even though we were Samaritans!

 We asked him to stay with us, and he did.
 Jesus and his followers stayed two more days.
 Many more people came to believe in him because of his teaching.

 After he and his students had headed back to Galilee, some of the people from the village stopped by my house and said, “It is no longer because of what you said that we believe, for we have heard for ourselves, and we know that this is truly the Savior of the world.”

 Friends, this is the Good News, the gospel of our Lord Jesus Christ.
 Thanks be to God.

 I see that you have a water jar, too.
 What’s in your jar?
 Is it filled with Living Water that splashes out and bathes you in baptism?
 As you drink of this Living Water, is your thirst for God satisfied?
 Does the water in your jar fill you and nourish you, and spill over into the world around you?

 Or is your jar filled with other things, so there is no room for Living Water in it?
 Do the cobwebs and dust of old grudges and hurts keep you from tasting the Living Water that Jesus offers?
-Has your jar filled up with the dirt of self-importance and pebbles of worry, so there is no room for God to fill your jar with the Holy Spirit?
+Has your jar filled up with the dirt of self-importance and pebbles of worry, (pour a little sand into your hand, and back into the jar.) so there is no room for God to fill your jar with the Holy Spirit?